Renaissance Florence vs Silicon Valley: Entropy & Innovation

 Time Horizon | Decades | 18-month runways | Patient → Frantic |

-The 0.4 entropy differential in the financial dimension alone may explain much of the innovation gap.
+The 0.4 entropy differential in the financial dimension alone explains much of the innovation gap between these systems.

 Educational Entropy: Information Without Wisdom

-Knowledge transfer systems determine how efficiently expertise propagates through populations, potentially creating vastly different learning environments.
+Knowledge transfer systems determine how efficiently expertise propagates through populations.
+The contrast between Florence and Silicon Valley reveals dramatically different learning environments.

 Aspect | Renaissance Florence | Silicon Valley | Change |